mauropalsgraaf/fpscala-workshop/workshop.md

 }
 ```

 The implicit keyword can only be in the last parameter list.
 If you rely on multiple implicits, you can add them in the last argument list as shown in the example.
-In this case, the caller of the function don't need to provide how the value can be verified for equality and what the empty value is for a given type.

-/* Explain implicit scope /*

 We need to change 1 more thing to make this code compile.
 We need to make the instances implicit.
 You can do this by adding implicit in front of the val or def.